 In time, we'll see just how Google's Chrome gamble plays out.
 The company that revolutionized the way we use the Internet just might transform our concept of computing as a whole, too.

-For more on operating systems, Google and other related topics, take a look at the links on the next page.
+For more on operating systems, Google and other related topics, take a look at the links below.